samcartersmith/cds/packages/illustrations/README.md

 - If seeing this error: Cannot read properties of undefined ('styles'), you need to update your FIGMA token to the new value.

 - If seeing a failed task, check that it's expected.
-You may see "There are no new updates since last release XXXX-XX-XX".
+You may see "There are no changes since the last update on XX/XX/XXXX".
 Verify this is expected with design.